LIP-Computing/tutorials/docs/udocker/udocker-01.md

   * python, C, C++, go

 * Can run:
-  * CentOS 7, RHEL8 and RHEL9 (compatible distros)
+  * CentOS 7, RHEL8, RHEL9 (compatible distros)
   * Ubuntu >= 16.04
   * Any distro that supports python 2.7 and >= 3.6

 ---

-## Features
+## Components

-* Components:
+* Phyton code (this is what you need to fetch)
-  * Command line interface docker like
+  * Command line interface
-  * Pull of containers from Docker Hub
+  * Dockerhub API
+  * Container and image handling: import, load, save and export
-  * Local repository of images and containers
+  * Local images repository
+  * Interface with the execution engines

+* udocker tools
+  * Pulled and installed upon first invocation of udocker
-  * Execution of containers with modular engines
+  * Set of binary executables and libraries that implement the engines
+  * Supporting different OSes and hardware architectures
+  * Executables: proot (Pn), runc (Rn), crun (Rn) and patchelf (Fn)
+  * Libraries: fakechroot (Fn)

 ---